open-telemetry/semantic-conventions/docs/messaging/rabbitmq.md

 **Notes:**

-- `messaging.publish.messages` metric is not reported: RabbitMQ doesn't support batch publish, therefore the count of published messages can be derived from `messaging.publish.duration` metric.
+- `messaging.publish.messages` metric is not reported: RabbitMQ doesn't support batch publish, therefore the count of published messages can be derived from the `messaging.publish.duration` metric.
-- In addition to generic attributes defined for the metric, RabbitMQ instrumentations SHOULD report the following attributes (according to their [requirement levels](#attributes)):
+- The following attributes (with corresponding [requirement levels](#attributes)) are defined in addition to generic attributes for this metric:
   * `messaging.rabbitmq.destination.routing_key`

 ### Metric: `messaging.deliver.duration`